Skip to content

 This class of antidepressants includes:

 SSRI side effects are generally milder than those of the older classes of antidepressants.
-There are many strategies to counteract the common side effects of SSRIs if they develop, and some side effects may occur only briefly at the beginning of treatment.
+There are many ways to counteract the common side effects of SSRIs if they develop, and some side effects may occur only briefly at the beginning of treatment.

 Common SSRI side effects may include: